-The content of the programme, delivered over 2 ½ years (5 Semesters) includes subjects pertinent to the practice of Valuation Surveyors and real estate professionals.
-The programmes focus is strongly oriented to real estate valuation, appraisal and investment.
+The content of the programme, delivered over 2 ½ years (Part-Time)/ 1 year (Full-Time) (5 Semesters) includes subjects pertinent to the practice of Valuation Surveyors and real estate professionals.
+The programme’s focus is strongly oriented to real estate valuation, appraisal and investment.
 See Course Content for further details.

 In order to be admitted to the course, students should have an honours (2.2 grade or higher) undergraduate degree or equivalent.
 Selection will be made, following interview, using the following criteria.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.